Guided sequential ABC schemes for intractable Bayesian models: Examples

-An exact posterior is not available here, so we compare $N=10^4$ draws sampled from the considered sequential ABC methods, in particular \texttt{olcm, standard}, \texttt{hybrid} and \texttt{cop-hybrid}, with $N$ posterior samples from the ABC-Gibbs sampler of \cite{clarte2021componentwise}, which is suited for hierarchical models\footnote{We appropriately modified the code at \url{https://github.com/GClarte/ABCG} to work with our data and model settings.}.
-We set an initial $\delta_1=50$ and let $\delta_t$ automatically decrease across iterations as described at the beginning of Section \ref{sec:examples} by taking $\psi=25$ (25-th percentile of all simulated distances), stopping the methods as soon as the updated $\delta$ value gets smaller than 0.62.
-However, most methods did not manage to reach this value in reasonable time and had to be halted, as the number of seconds required to accept a particle became rapidly larger than that of \texttt{hybrid}, which succeeds in drastically decreasing the threshold $\delta_t$ at iteration 3 compared to the non-guided approaches, see the Supplementary Material.
+Since an exact posterior is not available here, {we obtain 1,000 posterior samples from the ABC-Gibbs sampler\footnote{We appropriately modified the code at \url{https://github.com/GClarte/ABCG} to work with our data and model settings.} of \cite{clarte2021componentwise} to produce a ``reference posterior'', as this method is designed (and thus especially suited) for hierarchical models.
+Here, our focus is on comparing the performance (with respect to the reference ABC-Gibbs) and running times of $N=10^4$ draws sampled from our proposed guided \texttt{hybrid} and \texttt{cop-hybrid} SIS-ABC versus the SMC-ABC \texttt{olcm} and \texttt{standard}.} For sequential ABC methods, we set an initial $\delta_1=50$ and let $\delta_t$ automatically decrease across iterations as described at the beginning of Section \ref{sec:examples} by taking $\psi=25$ (25-th percentile of all simulated distances), stopping the methods as soon as the updated $\delta$ value gets smaller than 0.62.
+However, most methods did not manage to reach this value in reasonable time and had to be halted, as the number of seconds required to accept a particle became rapidly larger than that of \texttt{hybrid}, which succeeds in drastically decreasing the threshold $\delta_t$ at iteration 3 compared to the non-guided approaches, see the Supplementary Material {G}.
 In terms of running times, the non-guided \texttt{standard} was very slow, with 14.5 million model simulations (for \textit{a single} run) to attain a threshold around $2.14$ in 42 hours (at iteration $t=26$).
 Moreover, \texttt{standard} resulted in quite uninformative marginal posteriors for the $A_i$ parameters, see Figure \ref{fig:gk-marginals} (for ease of display, we only report the ABC posteriors of $\alpha$ and $A_1,...,A_5$).
 Hence, not much is being learned except for $\alpha$, despite the large number of simulations.
 On the contrary, hybrid locates the high posterior mass region with higher precision and much more rapidly.
-In each of the ten runs, \texttt{hybrid} reached $\delta=0.62$ with $9\cdot 10^5-1\cdot 10^6$ model simulations in 2--3 hours, hence a speedup of \textit{at least} fourteen times compared to \texttt{standard}.
+In each of the ten runs, \texttt{hybrid} reached $\delta=0.62$ with $9\cdot 10^5-1\cdot 10^6$ model simulations in 2--3 hours, a speedup of \textit{at least} fourteen times compared to \texttt{standard}.
 In fact, the total speedup is likely to be much larger, as we do not know how longer \texttt{standard} should have run to reach satisfying inference.
-Notice that, for this example, the guided \texttt{hybrid} is plagued by a very small ESS (see the Supplementary Material), so the posterior variability is different between runs.
-A possibility to tackle this may be to incorporate guided proposal samplers into the SMC-ABC of \cite{del2012adaptive}, which is designed to progressively, albeit slowly, reduce $\delta$ while maintaining a reasonably high ESS value.
-Note however that, despite the low ESS, the bulk of the posteriors from \texttt{hybrid} resembles that from the ABC-Gibbs method.
-The non-guided \texttt{olcm} yields more satisfactory results than \texttt{standard} (see the Supplementary Material), but the corresponding threshold value after 1 million model simulations was still $\delta=1.87$, so it was still fairly spread compared to \texttt{hybrid}.
-Moreover, \texttt{olcm} took about 55 hours to reach $\delta=0.70$ compared to about 2--3 hours for \texttt{hybrid} to reach $\delta=0.62$, with a median speedup of 20 times.
+Notice that, for this example, the guided \texttt{hybrid} is plagued by a very small ESS (see the Supplementary Material {G}), so the posterior variability is different between runs.
+A possibility to tackle this may be to incorporate guided proposal samplers into the SMC-ABC of \cite{del2012adaptive} (or vice versa), which is designed to progressively, albeit slowly, reduce $\delta$ while maintaining a reasonably high ESS value.
+Doing this would, on the one hand, open some theoretical questions (e.g. whether the resulting proposal kernel satisfies the detailed balance equation) and, on the other hand, introduce a MCMC step which would modify all weights, something which goes beyond the scope of this work.
+Note however that, despite the low ESS in this example, the bulk of the posteriors resulting from \texttt{hybrid} resembles that from the ABC-Gibbs method.
+The non-guided \texttt{olcm} yields more satisfactory results than \texttt{standard} (see the Supplementary Material {G}), but the corresponding threshold value after 1 million model simulations was still $\delta=1.87$, so it was still fairly spread compared to \texttt{hybrid}.
+Moreover, \texttt{olcm} took about 55 hours to reach $\delta=0.70$ compared to about 2--3 hours for \texttt{hybrid} to reach $\delta=0.62$, with a median speedup of 20 times. {ABC-Gibbs was the fastest one (with a running time of 30 minutes), which is not surprising, as that scheme is especially suited for hierarchical models.}